Heceta Head Light: History and construction

 In 1892, a crew of 56 began construction on the site.
 Because of the site's seclusion, building materials were either shipped in, if the weather and tide permitted, or brought from Florence by wagon, the latter usually taking four to five hours.
 Stones were brought from the Clackamas River and bricks came from San Francisco.
-The lens system was made by Chance Brothers.
+The lens system was made by Chance Brothers and used a Fresnel lens that would continue operating into the 21st century.

 Completed in August 1893, the entire project cost $80,000 and consisted of: